yqx7150/IIN-Code/README.md

 # IIN-Code
 Iterative-scheme Inspired Network for Impulse Noise Removal
 ## About The Code
-The is a demo Code based on the method described in the following paper:
+This is a demo Code based on the method described in the following paper:
 Iterative-scheme Inspired Network for Impulse Noise Removal, Journal of Pattern Analysis and Applications, 2018.
 Author: M. Zhang, Y. Liu, G. Li, B. Qin, Q. Liu.
 Date : 11/2018